-Amazon Echo Dot, Tap, Look, Show: Which Alexa is right for you? | ZDNet
+Which Amazon Echo to buy?
+How to pick the best Alexa device for your needs | ZDNet

 Now that you've met the Echo family, let's look at which device is right for you.

-If you don't have any Alexa devices yet, and you don't need to care for elderly folks or kids (or have friends who want to video chat with this technology), your first device should be the original Echo.
+If you don't have any Alexa devices yet, and you don't need to care for elderly folks or kids (or have friends who want to video chat with this technology), your first device should be the new Echo.
 It's a little more expensive, but the added speaker is worth it.

+If you want an Echo but want to reduce smart home device clutter, consider the Echo Plus.
+It's more expensive and won't really save you money over a hub, but what price can you pay on reducing the junk factor in your house?

-If you want to save $130 and still get an Alexa, get a Dot.
+If you want to save money and still get an Alexa, get a Dot.
 You won't have the music-playing fidelity, but you'll have the rest of Alexa's magic.

+If you have kids and are concerned they'll treat your Dot like a real hockey puck, get the Kid's Edition.
+You'll have better parental controls and when Junior inevitably launches the Dot against the curb at 94 miles per hour, you can rest easy knowing Amazon will simply send you a replacement.

 If you already have an Echo and want to add-on a device somewhere where music-playing quality isn't of top importance, buy a Dot.
 We bought a second regular Echo for the bedroom, where a Dot would have worked.
 But we do like playing music there as well.

-Note: Editor's Note: This article was originally published in May 2017.
-It's been republished in June 2018 with all the new Alexa options Amazon introduced in the past year.